BMW to build Czech test track for self-driving cars

 BMW-owned properties near its Munich headquarters, in France and in Sweden are no longer sufficient to accommodate the carmaker’s expanding tests of self-driving vehicles, it said.

-The group, which also includes the Rolls-Royce and MINI brands, plans to introduce its first highly automated iNEXT model in 2021 and has teamed up with Intel, Mobileye , Delphi, Continental and Fiat Chrysler to develop a market for driverless vehicles.
+The group, which also includes the Rolls-Royce and MINI brands, plans to introduce its first highly automated iNEXT model in 2021 and has teamed up with Intel, Mobileye, Delphi [DCLC.UL], Continental and Fiat Chrysler to develop a market for driverless vehicles.

 It also plans to increase battery-powered offerings to 25 models by 2025, about half of which will be fully electric.